Orchextra/orchextra-content-android-sdk/README.md

 }
 ```

-Then we have to add the following dependency into this file:
+Then we have to add the following dependency into the build.gradle module:
 ```java
    compile 'com.github.Orchextra:orchextra-content-android-sdk:LAST_VERSION'
 ```